huanshankeji/compose-html-material/README.md

 ## Supported components

-Not all components of Material Web are supported yet.
+Not all components of Material Web are supported yet (see #11).
 Also, not all Material Design components are supported by Material Web yet (see [their roadmap](https://github.com/material-components/material-web/blob/main/docs/roadmap.md)).

 Here is a list of supported compoent APIs: